matplotlib/mplcairo/README.rst

 The following additional dependencies are required:

-- MSVC≥19.14, which corresponds to VS2017≥15.7.
-(This is the reason for restricting support to Python 3.6 on Windows: distutils is able to use such a recent MSVC only since Python 3.6.4.)
+- VS2019 (The exact minimum version is unknown, but it is known that mplcairo fails to build on the Azure ``vs2017-win2016`` agent and requires the ``windows-2019`` agent.
+This is the reason for restricting support to Python 3.6 on Windows: distutils is able to use such a recent MSVC only since Python 3.6.4.)

 - cairo headers and import and dynamic libraries (``cairo.lib`` and ``cairo.dll``) *with FreeType support*.
 Note that this excludes, in